All Episodes

 Okay.

-Trump's guy is a perv.
+Trump's a guy's a perv.

 It's a situation we shouldn't have to deal with, blah, blah, blah.

-And it's I don't know.
+And it's, I don't know.

 Okay, I get your drift.

-I know what you're I know what you're saying.
+I know what you're saying.

-This is not the kind of uh stuff that you want to hear a president saying, and so you don't want to hear a presidential candidate saying it.
+This is not the kind of stuff that you want to hear a president saying, and so you don't want to hear a presidential candidate saying it.

 And I suspect a lot of people agree with you.

-But on the other hand, there are a lot of people who think all of this enforced politeness and propriety is what's leading the country astray, because it's preventing people from being honest about the things they actually see and believe from high positions of leadership that are being done to destroy the country.
+But on the other hand, there are a lot of people who think all of this enforced politeness and propriety is what's leading the country astray because it's preventing people from being honest about the things they actually see and believe from high positions of leadership that are being done to destroy the country.

 We'll see.

-You know, I guarantee the establishment is probably rubbing their hands together today, wherever these people gather, you know, I don't know whether their clubhouse is.
+You know, I guarantee the establishment is probably rubbing their hands together today, wherever these people gather.

-So it's not a clubhouse, I'm sorry.
+So it's not a clubhouse.

 The grill room or the country club.